tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

 A number of presets are included and can be used by setting the USE_STYLE variable in /etc/profile.d/infinality-settings.sh.

-Note:The user bohoomil maintains a very good configuration in his github repo which is available as a package in the AUR.

-Note:Install grip-git from AUR to have a realtime preview.
+Installation and configuration

+Tip:All AUR packages in this section can also be downloaded from bohoomil's custom repository.
+See the section below for how to enable this repository.

+Note:If you have been using fontconfig-infinality-ultimate < 2.11.0-2,
+you need to re-install (not upgrade!) fontconfig-infinality-ultimate
+package:

+     pacman -Rdd fontconfig-infinality-ultimate
+     pacman -S fontconfig-infinality-ultimate

 freetype2-infinality can be installed from the AUR.
-Additionally, if you are using lib32-freetype2 from [multilib], replace it with lib32-freetype2-infinality from the AUR.
-The AUR also contains a Git version of freetype2 that builds the latest development snapshot of freetype2 with the Infinality patchset: freetype2-git-infinality, lib32-freetype2-git-infinality.
+If you are a multilib user, also install lib32-freetype2-infinality from the AUR.
+The AUR also contains the latest development snapshot of freetype2 with the Infinality patchset: freetype2-infinality-git and lib32-freetype2-infinality-git.

 It is recommended to also install fontconfig-infinality to enable selection of predefined font substitution styles and antialiasing